Fu-Yuxuan-hub/Generic-EFI-for-H610-B660-Z690-B760-Z790/README.md

 | Execute Disable Bit       | Enabled          |                                 |
 | Legacy RTC Device         | Enabled          |                                 |

+## About Intel Arrow Lake-S and 800-series motherboard

+Starting with the Intel W790 series motherboards, Intel has begun using the **ACPI 6.4** specification.
+However, due to Apple's transition to Apple Silicon in 2020, the AppleACPIPlatform only supports up to **ACPI 6.2A**.
+This has led to **ACPI Error** and **ACPI** initialization failure issues on the W790 and Z890 series motherboards during boot.
+I don't think the time it takes to solve this problem is proportional to the results.
+In the meantime, with most of the Z890 series motherboards offering Thunderbolt support and more Thunderbolt devices appear, the Windows has long since surpassed that of the feature-laden macOS.It is no longer recommended to run Hackintosh with Core Ultra Series 2 processors.
+And if you do still want to use macOS, I think the recently released [Mac mini](https://www.apple.com/mac-mini/) is a better choice.
+The wheel of history is rolling forward, so let's make Hackintosh a part of the history.

 ## Contribution

 #### If you like this project, please consider supporting it via: